guosenzhao/zhaoguosen/content/home/hero.md

     # Use a fun parallax-like fixed background effect on desktop? true/false
     image_parallax: true
     # Text color (true=light, false=dark, or remove for the dynamic theme color).
-    text_color_light: true
+    text_color_light: false

 advanced:
   css_class: fullscreen
 ---

-**Welcome to my personal webpage.** Maybe you will find a new land, if you also are a Graduate Student.
+Hi, this is Today's Sen. Welcome to my personal web page.
+This is my world.

-**I usually share the principles of molecular biology and some tips of bioinformatics.**
+Here mainly records life perception.
+By the way, the experimental principles of molecular biology related to the study of plant gene function will be recorded.
+If you're interested, just explore it? :milky_way: